About the Therapist

 In a therapeutic culture increasingly dominated by comfort, convenience, and tools, this practice is oriented toward truth, depth, and transformation.
 Here, change is not quick — but it is real.
 Our work will engage the deeper architecture of the psyche: the unconscious beliefs, survival strategies, and relational patterns that shape how you experience yourself and others.

-A Practice for Those Who Are Ready
+A Practice for Those Who Are Ready to Go Deeper

 I work with thoughtful, searching adults — some returning to therapy after finding that past work, while supportive, didn’t reach the deeper layers.
 Others are men seeking therapy for the first time, drawn to a space that respects their intelligence and challenges them without shame.